ABHD16A

-Protein BAT5 is a protein that in humans is encoded by the BAT5 gene.
+Phosphatidylserine lipase ABHD16A is an enzyme that in humans is encoded by the gene ABHD16A (previously BAT5).
+This enzyme is a monoglyceride lipase, meaning it helps break down monoglyceride into glycerol and a fatty acid, but unlike many conventional lipases, it doesn't act on triglycerides or diglycerides.
+As its name suggests, it is also predicted to be a phosphatidylserine lipase, meaning it helps convert phosphatidylserine into lysophosphatidylserine (LPS).

 A cluster of genes, BAT1-BAT5, has been localized in the vicinity of the genes for TNF alpha and TNF beta.
 These genes are all within the human major histocompatibility complex class III region.
 The protein encoded by this gene is thought to be involved in some aspects of immunity.